Lab Setup and Prerequisites

 Why this matters: This approach keeps sensitive information (like API keys) separate from our code, following security best practices while enabling automated deployments.

-For this lab: We’ll use the automated bootstrap scripts to handle setup quickly so we can focus on building AI agents.
+For this lab: We have used automated bootstrap scripts to handle the setup quickly so we can focus on building AI agents.

 For later exploration (after the lab):